Decision 2020: An Early Look at the Indiana 5th Congressional District

 The Indiana Democratic Party targeted the district in 2018, nominating businesswoman Dee Thornton to challenge Brooks.
 Thornton lost the district to Brooks by almost 14 points.

 While Thornton's loss in the 5th district was bad news for Democrats, the state party was encouraged by positive results from other races in the 2018 election cycle.
 For example, young progressive state senate candidate J.D.
-Ford pulled off an upset victory against Republican Mike Delph to become the first ever open LGBT candidate to win an election in the state.
+Ford pulled off an upset victory against Republican Mike Delph to become the first ever openly gay candidate to win an election for the statehouse.

 The Indiana Democratic Party was also encouraged by another statistic: Democratic senator Joe Donnelly – who narrowly lost to now-Senator Mike Braun – may have not won his 2018 statewide election, but he did win the majority of votes in the Indiana 5th Congressional District, the Indianapolis Business Journal (IBJ) reported in August 2019.